mamorett/tengrai_downloader/README.md

 6. The workflow will automatically download the 4 images visible in the View mode.
 7. Prompt and unique url will also be saved in a separate json file

+### Download Upscaled only Images and prompts in View Mode using `dlimages-upscales` Workflow
+1. Navigate to [Tengr.ai](https://tengr.ai) and log in to your account.
+2. Switch to the "View" mode where you can see the 4 images you want to download.
+3. Open the Automa extension.
+4. Select the `dlimages-upscales` workflow from your list.
+5. Click on the "Run" button to execute the workflow.
+6. The workflow will automatically download the upscaled images visible in the View mode.
+7. Prompt and unique url will also be saved in a separate json file

 ### Download All Images in Each of the 20 Image Sets in Browse Mode using `page` Workflow
 1. Navigate to [Tengr.ai](https://tengr.ai) and log in to your account.
 2. Switch to the "Browse" mode where you can see multiple image sets.